The Bankrate promise

 - When the money arrives: It can arrive as quickly as the same day or the next day.
 Sometimes, you can get a small advance two days before your paycheck hits.

-You can find personal loans through banks, online lenders or credit unions, which may offer lower rates for members.
+You can find personal loans through banks, online lenders or credit unions, which may offer lower rates of repayment benefits for existing members.

-If you’ve made missteps with your credit or have a short credit history, personal loans for people with bad credit are available.
-The credit requirements might be lower and more flexible, increasing your chances of getting approved.
-Note that these loans might have higher interest rates.
-Some personal loans come with origination fees ranging from 1 percent to 8 percent of the loan amount.
+If you’ve made missteps with your credit or have a short credit history, bad credit personal loans are available.
+The credit requirements are often lower and more flexible, which does increase your chances of getting approved.

-- Who it’s best for: Those with strong credit and stable income.
+- Who it’s best for: Those with strong credit (or a co-signer) and a stable income.

 - When the money arrives: It depends on the lender.
 In some cases, you’ll receive funds the same day.
 With other lenders, it could take up to five business days.

 If you have strong credit, you might be able to get approved for a 0 percent APR credit card.
 These credit cards feature an introductory period when no interest is charged.
 The intro period typically lasts from 12 to 20 months.
-Once the zero interest period ends, a standard interest rate kicks in.
+Once the zero interest period ends, a standard – sometimes higher – interest rate kicks in.

-You’ll want to pay off the balance on the card before the no-interest period ends, or you’ll be slammed with interest fees.
-See the interest rate and whether there’s an annual fee before applying for the card.
+You’ll want to pay off the balance on the card before the no-interest period ends, or you’ll diminish the overall value of the card and the offer.

 - Who it’s best for: Those who have good credit and are confident they’ll pay off the balance before the introductory period ends.